-With temperatures hitting 90 degrees-plus, construction workers are looking for all kinds of ways to stay cool.
+With temperatures rising, construction workers are looking for all kinds of ways to stay cool.

 Solar hard hat/helmet with fan and LED lights by Portable Solar Shop: A small fan cools the inside of the hard hat, which also has an LED light powered by a built-in rechargeable battery.
 The fan works automatically with direct sunlight, the company says.
 Cost: $60.

-Helmet cooler by Zippkool: The hard hat cooler works with the same technology as the company’s jacket (see below), adding a fan to the attachable neck shade to keep the head and neck cool.
-Cost: $95; with lithium-ion battery, $158.
+Cooling hard hat neck shade with fan by Zippkool: The hard hat cooler works with the same technology as the company’s jacket (see below), adding a fan to an attachable neck shade to keep the head and neck cool.
+Cost: $79-$149, depending on style of hard hat and whether the fan is powered by a AA battery pack or rechargeable lithium-ion battery.

-NoSweat by NoSweatCo: This disposable liner, which can be put in a hard hat, is made of “Dri-Lid technology” to wick away sweat from the forehead, keeping it from your face and eyes.
-The company says it has 12 National Hockey League teams as customers.
-Cost: $4.99 for three-pack.
+NoSweat Hard Hat Liner by NoSweatCo: This disposable liner, which can be put in a hard hat, is made of “SweatLock technology” to wick away sweat from the forehead, keeping it from your face and eyes.
+The company says all 31 National Hockey League teams are customers, and lists as its customers athletes in the NFL, MLB, PGA and WTA.
+Cost: $7.99 for three-pack.

-Miracool Neck Bandana by OccuNomix: The cotton bandanna is soaked for 30 minutes in cool water and then worn around the neck.
+Miracool Cooling Bandana by OccuNomix: The American-flag style cotton bandanna is soaked for 30 minutes in cool water and then worn around the neck.
 The company says the bandanna stays hydrated for several days and is reusable.
-Cost: $6.90.
+Can also be worn as head band.
+Cost: $25 for 12-pack.

-ML Koshigo Brisk Cooling Neck Protector by Hi Vis Supply: The protector attaches to the inside or outside of a hard hat.
+ML Kishigo Brisk Cooling Neck Protector by Hi Vis Supply: The protector attaches to the inside or outside of a hard hat.
 First, submerge it in water for 1 to 2 minutes and squeeze out excess water.
 The company says cooling lasts 5 to 10 hours.
-Cost: $14.99.
+Cost: $12.19.

 Neck Band by Texas Cool Vest: The band uses the same technology as the company’s cool vest (see below) to keep its temperature at 65 degrees, the company says.
 Cost: $19.95.

-ML Koshigo Ultra-Cool Mesh 3-Pocket Hi Vis Vest by Hi Vis Supply: Made of polyester with a zipper front, the vest also features an outside left chest radio pocket, an inside right chest pencil pocket and a lower inside left patch pocket.
-Cost: $9.75.
+ML Kishigo Ultra-Cool Mesh 3-Pocket Hi Vis Vest by Hi Vis Supply: Made of polyester with a zipper front, the vest also features an outside left chest radio pocket, an inside right chest pencil pocket and a lower inside left patch pocket.
+Cost: $9.79.

-Miracool Cooling Plus Vest by OccuNomix: The vest is made of a polyester shell with cotton lining and has mesh shoulders and sides.
+Miracool Plus Cool Vest by OccuNomix: The vest is made of a polyester shell with cotton lining and has mesh shoulders and sides.
 OccuNomix says it provides up to 8 hours of cooling relief.
 It is soaked in water 1 to 2 minutes to “activate polymer crystal technology.”
-Cost: $48.50.
+Cost: $38.20-$42.55, depending on size.

 Standard Cool Vest by Texas Cool Vest: The company says the vest maintains a 65-degree temperature with four cool packs that charge after being soaked in ice water for 20 minutes, and the packs last about 2 1/2 hours before needing to be re-soaked.
 The vest has adjustable shoulders, a zipper front and six adjustable side straps.
 Cost: $149.95 and up.

-Fan jacket by Makita: The fan is sewn onto the back of the jacket, which also has removable zip-off sleeves.
-The fan runs up to 12 hours per charge with an 18-volt lithium-ion battery.
-Cost: $110; battery and charger sold separately.
+Cordless Fan Jacket by Makita: Two fans are sewn onto the back of the jacket, on the left and right.
+They run up to 11 hours per charge on high setting with an 18-volt lithium-ion battery.
+Cost: $252 on Amazon; battery and charger sold separately.

-Fan-powered jackets by Zippkool: Two fans are attached to the cotton jacket and blow in outside air into the jacket from the bottom, back left and right sides.
-The company says it vaporizes any moisture inside.
-It comes with a lithium-ion rechargeable battery.
-Cost: $207.90.
+High-Visibility Cooling Jacket by Zippkool: Two fans are attached to the polyester jacket, which comes in orange and yellow, and blow in outside air into the jacket from the bottom, back left and right sides.
+It comes with a lithium-ion rechargeable battery that runs 20 hours on a charge, the company says.
+Cost: $159.

-ML Koshigo Ultra-Cool High Contrast Mesh Pants by Hi Vis Supply: Made of polyester mesh.
-Cost: $22.
+ML Kishigo Ultra-Cool High Contrast Mesh Pants by Hi Vis Supply: Made of polyester mesh.
+Cost: $26.